 Train your facilities management staff to take note summaries each day in their area of operation.
 If anything looks like it may need maintenance sooner rather than later, that should be recorded in a daily register, photos taken and a note put in your asset management system.
 Solutions to the issues can be proposed and schedules can be updated.
 This is a situation where Mainpac’s Mobility module is convenient, because maintenance staff will have their tablet device on hand, and notes and photos can be taken, attached to work orders and uploaded then and there, ready to be synced to the system.

 Using data Intelligence to create maintenance schedules

-It’s one thing to use current organisational procedures and staff feedback, but when there are technologies available that can enable businesses to draw key insights from different data sources in order to enrich decision-making in heightened efficiency this is definitely something to be considered in order to reduce reactive maintenance.
+It’s one thing to use current organizational procedures and staff feedback, but when there are technologies available that can enable businesses to draw key insights from different data sources in order to enrich decision-making in heightened efficiency this is something to be considered to reduce reactive maintenance.
 Programs such as Mainpac Asset Intelligence connects day-to-day operational information with visual forecasting to see the impact of scenarios and models.
-This allows facility managers to competently plan maintenance schedules based on risk drivers such as age, condition decline and overall performance analysis.
-The application consists of reliability engineering to monitor asset condition and failure through reliability based and preventative maintenance.
-Managers are able to revise operations and maintenance planning in order to review service quality, maintenance compliance and asset availability.
+This allows facility managers to competently plan maintenance schedules based on risk drivers such as age, condition decline, and overall performance analysis.
+The application consists of reliability engineering to monitor asset conditions and failure through reliability-based and preventative maintenance.
+Managers are able to revise operations and maintenance planning to review service quality, maintenance compliance, and asset availability.